agda/agda2hs/README.md

 ## Documentation

 At the moment there is no user manual yet.
-The best way to learn how to use agda2hs is by reading the [Haskell Symposium '22 paper 'Reasonable Agda is Correct Haskell: Writing Verified Haskell using agda2hs](https://jesper.sikanda.be/files/reasonable-agda-is-correct-haskell.pdf).
+The best way to learn how to use agda2hs is by reading the Haskell Symposium '22 paper [Reasonable Agda is Correct Haskell: Writing Verified Haskell using agda2hs](https://jesper.sikanda.be/files/reasonable-agda-is-correct-haskell.pdf).
 If you have been using agda2hs and want to contribute in some way, adding documentation or examples would be very welcome.